arturoherrero/arturoherrero.com/index.md

 redirect_from: /about/
 ---

+Hello!
+I'm Arturo.
+I write code and I live in London.

-## Software Development & Stuff
+## Software Development

-I am a software engineer living in London, United Kingdom.
-I work at [Mastered][1]{:target="_blank"}.
+Software is my craft.

+I've written a lot of code in Ruby and Groovy, and I'm working to deepen my knowledge in functional languages.

-I seek excellence in everything I do.
+As a software engineer I seek excellence in everything I do.
 I share my passion for programming, ideas and practices, attention to detail, and self improvement with those around me.
-I treat programming like a craft, code cleanly, and continue to better myself all the time.
-Crafting a great product or service starts with a deep understanding of the business and the context around it.

-I am constantly looking for better ways to develop software.
-I believe that continuous learning is a core skill everyone should have.
-I love developing software but I can not just be a programmer anymore.
-I am currently working on expanding my skill set to include product and user experiences, design, and other areas.
-To improve my craft, I need to understand the whole.

-### Personal projects
+## Projects

 I love open source and I'm continually learning and working in personal projects.
-Check out my [GitHub account][2]{:target="_blank"} to see what I have been hacking on lately.
+Check out my [GitHub account][2]{:target="_blank"} to see what I've been hacking on lately.

 - [iShows][8] is an iPhone app to managing TV shows.
 - [Project 365][9]{:target="_blank"} one picture a day, for a whole year.